CodeLinaro-mirror/yocto-mirrors_gitlab_kleidi_kleidicv/doc/opencv.md

 * `src.channels()` - supports 3 for RGB/BGR and 4 for RGBA/BGRA.

 ### [`cv::GaussianBlur()`](https://docs.opencv.org/4.11.0/d4/d86/group__imgproc__filter.html#gae8bdcd9154ed5ca3cbc1766d960f45c1)
+> ⚠️ **The operation is not bitexact with OpenCV due to rounding differences even if ALGO_HINT_ACCURATE is used as the hint parameter.**

 Blurs an image using a Gaussian filter.\
 The filter's standard deviation must be the same in horizontal and vertical directions (`sigmaX == sigmaY`).\
 In-place filtering is not supported i.e. `src` and `dst` must be different (non-overlapping) images.